genxapi/genxapi/docs/next-steps.md

 - Revisit [Getting Started](./getting-started.md) when onboarding new teams.
 - Deep-dive into [Configuration](./configuration.md) as specs grow.
 - Jump to [Contributing](./contributing.md) to join development efforts.
+- Return to the [README](../README.md) for an overview you can share with stakeholders.